haddocking/haddocking.github.io/education/molmod/simulation.md

 the termini of the molecule through the `-ter` flag.
 Termini can be either charged (e.g.
 NH<sub>3</sub><sup>+</sup> and COO<sup>-</sup>), uncharged (e.g. NH<sub>2</sub> and COOH), or
 capped by an additional chemical group (e.g. N-terminal acetyl and C-terminal amide).
-This is very important since leaving the termini charged (default) can lead to artifical charge-charge interactions, particular in small molecules.
+This is very important since leaving the termini charged (default) can lead to artificial charge-charge interactions, particular in small molecules.
 If a peptide is part of a larger structure, then it makes sense to cap the termini in order to neutralize their charge, as it would happen in reality.
 Read through the output of `pdb2gmx` and check the choices the program made for histidine